-It is also combined with other ingredients in constipation remedies such as Manevac and Senokot Dual Relief tablets.
+It's also combined with other ingredients in constipation remedies such as Manevac and Senokot Dual Relief tablets.

-- have ever had an allergic reaction to senna or any other medicine in the past
+- have ever had an allergic reaction to senna or any other medicine

-- have a bowel obstruction
+- have a blockage in your bowel (intestinal obstruction)

 - have Crohn's disease or ulcerative colitis